MitchTalmadge/AMP-dockerized/README.md

 > **Please DO NOT ask CubeCoders for support.
 They do not support nor endorse this image and will tell you that you are on your own.**

 ## Unraid
-If you are using Unraid, there is a [support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/) on their forums.
-I do not officially support Unraid but I'll try to help if I have time.
+If you are using Unraid, you may want to check out the [support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/) on their forums.

+This image works great on Unraid and I even bought the software just to make sure it worked (and now I use Unraid for all sorts of things!)

+I will try to help out where I am able.

 # Supported Game Servers